 In Fernandes, the Plaintiff at trial was awarded $236,773.00 for the failure to pay disability benefits, punitive damages of $200,000.00, and mental distress damages of $100,000.00.
 It is important to note that each case rests on its own merits and that this, or any other case, might not be representative of a new individual’s case.

-It is crucial that you contact an experienced disability lawyer at Monkhouse Law to ensure that you are receiving the benefits (and, in certain cases, damages) which you are entitled to.
+It is crucial that you contact an experienced disability lawyer at Monkhouse Law to ensure that you are receiving the benefits (and, in certain cases, damages) to which you are entitled.
 Being disabled and unable to work can be both an emotionally and financially straining situation, and it is easy for an insurance provider to get away with an unfair decision on benefit entitlements.
 The cases above illustrate that it is not only possible to recover the benefits you are entitled to but to receive compensation for the hardships placed upon you as a result of such a decision.

 Many individuals find working through a lawyer takes the pressure off of them to correspond with a non-responsive or demanding company.
 Once you retain us, all correspondence will go through us and we will direct you regarding the next steps on the legal, and medical, front.
 Contact us for a free 30 minute phone consultation to see if you should challenge the decision of your insurance provider.